ben-williams/swo-sim/README.md

 ## SWO pseudocode

+The `sims` function is the primary driver, it calls the `pop_est` function and replicates it a user defined number of iterations.
+The `getout` function manipulates the results as some variants are in list form, then saves them to

 `pop_est(lfreq = length freq file, cpue = cpue file, samples = NULL, yrs = 2017, strata = NULL)`

  - `yrs` are the years to be sampled default >= 2017